Amirparsa-Sal/Heart-Disease-Fuzzy-Expert-System/README.md

-# Heart Disease Fuzzy Intelligent System
+# Heart Disease Fuzzy Expert System

 This is one of my final projects in the "Computational Intelligence" course at AUT.
 In this project, I've implemented a fuzzy intelligent system that can decide whether a person has a heart problem or not and at what grade is the problem.